edwinb/Idris2-boot/docs/updates/updates.rst

 Chez Scheme target
 ------------------

-The default code generator is, for the moment,
+The default code generator is, for the moment, `Chez Scheme
-`Chez Scheme <https://www.scheme.com/>`_.
+<https://www.scheme.com/>`_.
 A Racket code generator is also available.
+There
-There is not yet a way to plug in code generators as in Idris 1, but this is coming.
-To change code generate, you can use the ``:set cg`` command:
+is not yet a way to plug in code generators as in Idris 1, but this is coming.
+To change the code generator, you can use the ``:set cg`` command:

 ::